 Packaged accounts offer their holders extra benefits for a small monthly fee.
-Compare packaged account features and deals and get the best bank account for your needs.

 What features are included in packaged bank accounts?